Quansight-Labs/ndindex/docs/indexing-guide/slices.md

 (clipping)=
 ### Clipping

-Slices can never result in an out-of-bounds `IndexError`.
+Slices can never result in an out of bounds `IndexError`.
 This differs from [integer indices](integer-indices), which require the index to be in bounds.
 Instead, slice values *clip* to the bounds of the array.